 2016 was a great year for mobile.
 Google released AMP pages, a mobile-friendly algorithm update, and is working on making mobile its primary index.

 Will we see as big a push for mobile in 2019?
 Perhaps, but we think it’s unlikely.
 Oh, we have no doubt we’ll still see plenty of news about Google’s upcoming mobile features.
-But look at it this way—Google has laid the groundwork for its mobile-first world, and now that it’s here you’re either mobile-friendly, or you’re in BIG trouble.
-It’s up to you to take the necessary steps to stay relevant, and that means mobile.
+But look at it this way—Google has laid the groundwork for its mobile-first world, and now that it’s here, you’re either mobile-friendly or in BIG trouble.
+It’s up to you to take the necessary steps to stay relevant, which means mobile.

 We expect we’ll learn more about Google’s mobile-first index in 2017.
-If we do get an official announcement, webmasters who haven’t gone mobile-friendly will no doubt feel the fire being set under their them?
-Google committing to the mobile-first index would be a severe step toward cementing mobile as the undisputed future of SEO.
+If we get an official announcement, webmasters who haven’t gone mobile-friendly will no doubt feel the fire being set under them.
+Google’s committing to the mobile-first index would be a severe step toward cementing mobile as the undisputed future of SEO.

 Machine Learning

 It’s been over a year since the announcement of RankBrain, Google’s new machine-learning AI.
-At the time, it was already the third-most important ranking signal, right under content and links.
+It was already the third-most important ranking signal under content and links.
 As it refines its algorithms, we may see RankBrain emerge as the industry-defining change of the year.

 Remember—the intent of queries is becoming more important than the words themselves.
-Google’s AI-designed algorithms can better learn and adapt to how users are searching, which makes Google effective at serving their user base.
-RankBrain will be changing all the time, but as long as your site is serving the user’s purpose, you should have what it takes to survive.
+Google’s AI-designed algorithms can better learn and adapt to how users are searching, which makes Google effective at serving its user base.
+RankBrain will always change, but as long as your site serves the user’s purpose, you should have what it takes to survive.

 Voice Search

 What’s easier than typing a question to Google?
 That’s easy—asking your question out loud and having the answer read back to you.
-50% of teens and 21% of adults use voice search every day, proving it a good fit for today’s on-the-go lifestyle.
-Mobile devices facilitate this ease, as smartphones currently inhabit a positively considerable number of pockets and purses and are available at a moment’s notice.
+50% of teens and 21% of adults use voice search daily, proving it a good fit for today’s on-the-go lifestyle.
+Mobile devices facilitate this ease, as smartphones currently inhabit many pockets and purses and are available immediately.

-Research shows 43% of voice searches occur at home, while 36% occur in the car, and 19% happen while on the go.
+Research shows 43% of voice searches occur at home, 36% in the car, and 19% on the go.
 People don’t just use voice search while they’re out and about, but whenever their hands are busy.
 That can happen anywhere and at any time!
-With voice search getting better all the time at word recognition, search engines need to work double time to get to the heart of each query.
+With voice search improving at word recognition, search engines must work double time to get to the heart of each query.

 What does voice search mean for SEO?